TrumanGIT/True-North/README.md

 **[Mods I Created ]**

 RE::Light 💡- True north comes with its own lighting mod created by me.
-RE::Light allows you to attach ligt to anything while playing.
+RE::Light allows you to attach light to anything while playing.
 Lights can be edited in real time using the in-game menu And saved so your changes will stay.
 Press F1 to access the light editor.
 (https://www.nexusmods.com/skyrimspecialedition/mods/167186)

 Tilael 💧 - A Sea Elf Follower available after completing the Sirenroot Quest you can start by entering the alchemist shop in riften.
 She comes with a in game skse menu you can use to level her stats and unlocked new perks and spells for her. (https://www.nexusmods.com/skyrimspecialedition/mods/171582)